apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/create-and-connect-a-redis-cluster.md

 This tutorial shows how to create and connect to a Redis cluster.

-KuebBlocks for Redis supports Standalone clusters and PrimarySecondary clusters.
+KuebBlocks for Redis supports Standalone clusters and Replication Cluster.

-But for your better high-availability experience, KubeBlocks creates a Redis PrimarySecondary by default.
+But for your better high-availability experience, KubeBlocks creates a Redis Replication Cluster by default.

 ## Create a Redis cluster